 The objectives of the \mvautils\ package share some overlap with those of this package, and readers may ask why, if the work has already been carried out to support conversion to a format that can be read by one universal package, is another project needed?
-Indeed, the \checkmate~\cite{Dercks:2016npn} reinterpretation tool already uses parts of the \mvautils\ code (released as part of the Athena~\cite{ATLAS:2019ath} framework) to run BDTs published by ATLAS.
+Indeed, the \checkmate re-interpretation tool already uses parts of the \mvautils\ code (released as part of the Athena~\cite{ATLAS:2019ath} framework) to run BDTs published by \atlas.

-However, the dependence on \root\ is an insurmountable issue for many other tools, such as \rivet, and \gambit\ for full production level scans. \root\ significantly complicates compilation, can cause issues with multithreading and may be impractical for users to run locally on their own machines.
-Therefore, the separate convertor presented in this release note fills an uncovered hole.
+However, the dependence on \root\ is an insurmountable issue for many other tools, such as \rivet and \gambit~\cite{GAMBIT:2017yxo}, for full production level scans. \root\ significantly complicates compilation, can cause issues with multithreading, and may be impractical for users to run locally on their own machines.
+Therefore, the separate converter presented in this release note addresses a significant practical issue.

 As BDT forests get larger, writing them in plain-text code files as in Section~\ref{sec:cppAndPython} may become impractical.
 For example, the \mvautils\ forests used by \atlas{} in the higgsino search in References~\cite{ATLAS:2024tqe, hepdata.136030.v1} include 125,000 trees, each with 120-130 nodes.
 At a conservative estimate, this would require a \cpp{} file over 30~million lines long, which is impractically large for a nominally ``lightweight'' format.